 There is an old saying “Location, Location, Location”!

 LOCATION: Adjust your location as best you can.
 Location is more difficult and more expensive to change.
 This change has to be within your budget for expenses.
 This might mean moving to a completely different address.
 A better location within your existing shop.
 Or simply arranging your merchandise in a more appealing manner.
 Some of this can be wall colors, lighting, and a organized looking selling area.
 Be very wary of the “grass is greener” scenario.
-You know, moving to a new address.
+You know……that urge to move to a new address.

 OTHER INFLUENCES: There are studies and books (find the info on the internet too!) having to do with the placement of merchandise on shelves.
 If you aren’t selling, review your selling location, space, and merchandise placement.